bhoomikab476-create/smart-expense-tracker/README.md

 # smart-expense-tracker
-Java Backend Expense Tracker using JDBC, Hibernate, and MySQL
+Java Backend Expense Tracker using JDBC, Hibernate, and SQL